 Colloquium on “Narrative thinking: principles of storytelling”

-The colloquium will take place next Thursday, March 23 at 7.00 pm in the Sala Valle-Inclán of the Círculo de Bellas Artes in Madrid (entrada por C/Marqués de Casa Riera).
+The colloquium took place last Thursday, March 23 at 7.00 pm in the Sala Valle-Inclán of the Círculo de Bellas Artes in Madrid (entrada por C/Marqués de Casa Riera).

-Paula Quinteros, journalist, CEO of The Objective Media and Aspen España Fellow, and Vanessa Rousselot, deputy editor-in-chief of Diario Vivo and documentarist, will discuss the book with the authors.
+Paula Quinteros, journalist, CEO of The Objective Media and Aspen España Fellow, and Vanessa Rousselot, deputy editor-in-chief of Diario Vivo and documentarist, discussed the book with the authors.

-The colloquium will be followed by the book sale and signing.
+The colloquium was followed by the book sale and signing.

 Narrative thinking: principles of storytelling